oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose/README.md

 ## Oracle 23ai FREE Database and GSM Images

-In case you are going to use Oracle 23ai FREE Database and GSM Images for deploying the Oracle Globally Distributed Database, then you need to:
+If you plan to use Oracle 23ai FREE Database and GSM Images for deploying the Oracle Globally Distributed Database, then complete these steps:

-- Use file [podman-compose-prequisites-free.sh](./podman-compose-prequisites-free.sh) as the prerequisites script file before running the above setup.
+- Use file [podman-compose-prequisites-free.sh](./podman-compose-prequisites-free.sh) as the prerequisites script file before running the setup as described above.

-**NOTE:** You will need to change the values for `SIDB_IMAGE` and `GSM_IMAGE` to use the Oracle 23ai FREE Images you want to use for the deployment.
+**NOTE:** You must change the values for `SIDB_IMAGE` and `GSM_IMAGE` to use the Oracle 23ai FREE Images you want to use for the deployment.

-- Take the file [podman-compose-free.yml](./podman-compose-free.yml) and rename as `podman-compose.yml` to deploy the setup using `podman-compose` command.
+- Take the file [podman-compose-free.yml](./podman-compose-free.yml) and rename it as `podman-compose.yml` to deploy the setup using the `podman-compose` command.

 ## Copyright